-SECTION 9: SERVICE CLOSURE
+SECTION 8: SERVICE CLOSURE

-Services provided under Food Bank/Home Delivered Meals are based on the need of the clients and their attempt to access services.
+Services provided under Medical Nutrition Therapy are based on the need of the clients and their attempt to access services.
 As such, discharge or termination of services may be independent from other services.

-- Closure Due to Client Showing No Demonstrated Need.
+• Closure Due to Client Showing No Demonstrated Need.
 Providers shall periodically review client records to identify client records that should be closed based on the client's assessed needs and previous patterns of use.
 Additionally, if the client has missed appointments, or fails to maintain contact, and is at risk of suspension or termination of services, the provider shall provide follow-up including telephone calls, written correspondence and/or direct contact, to strive to maintain a client's participation in care.
 Lastly, a client may be discharged if his/her needs would be better served by another agency and is transferred to that agency.
 If the client is transferring to another health provider, case closure shall be preceded by a transition plan.
 To ensure a smooth transition, relevant registration documents may be forwarded to the new service provider.
-Providers from the two agencies shall work together to provide a smooth transition for the client and ensure that all critical services are maintained. - Closure Due to Unacceptable Behavior.
+Providers from the two agencies shall work together to provide a smooth transition for the client and ensure that all critical services are maintained.

+- Closure Due to Unacceptable Behavior.
 If closure is due to unacceptable behavior that violates client rights and responsibilities, the provider shall notify the client that their services are being terminated and the reason for termination.
 Within the limits of client's authorization to receive mail, notification of closure shall be mailed to the client.
 A copy of the notification shall be documented.
 If the client has no known address or the provider is not authorized to send mail to the client, the provider shall document other types of notification of closure (e.g. phone calls, visit) or attempts to notify the client of closure.
-If the client does not agree with the reason for closure, they shall be informed of the provider's grievance procedure.
-Lastly, the food bank/home delivered meals provider will inform the referring agency of the client's closure in accordance with their organization's P&P.

-- Documented Discharge Summary.
+If the client does not agree with the reason for closure, they shall be informed of the provider's grievance procedure. - Documented Discharge Summary.
 A discharge summary shall be documented in the client's record.
 The discharge summary shall include the following items listed below in the Measure box. - Data Collection Closeout.
 The provider shall close out the client in the data collection system (ARIES) as soon as possible, but no later than thirty (30) days of service closure.
-For clients receiving services other than food bank/home delivered meals services at the same provider agency, the provider shall coordinate efforts between services to ensure that data collection closeout occurs no later than thirty (30) days of closure from all Ryan White services at that provider agency.
+For clients receiving services other than Medical Nutrition Therapy services at the same provider agency, the provider shall coordinate efforts between services to ensure that data collection closeout occurs no later than thirty (30) days of closure from all Ryan White services at that provider agency.